-Our invited talk at PIERS 2022 and CLEO 2022 reviewed recent stride that has been made in individuals QD devices grown on Si, and several paths to be explored for active-passive coupling and co-Integration of QD lasers to the rest parts of Si photonics.
+Our invited talk at PIERS 2022 and CLEO 2022 reviewed recent stride that has been made in individual QD devices grown on Si and several paths to be explored for active-passive coupling and co-Integration of QD lasers to the rest parts of Si photonics.

 From the device-level, different routes taken in integrating on-chip lasers will be explored from different material systems to the chosen integration methodologies: monolithic integration and heterogeneous integration.

 Heterogeneous integration bonds unpatterned III-V thin films to silicon wafers at the early- to mid-stages with a coarse alignment, and then define devices lithographically on the full wafer scale.

 From the system-level, we plan to develop PICs with on-chip lasers for applications of communications and interconnects, OPA-based LiDAR, Bio-chemical sensors, quantum information processing and optical computing, etc.

 By light confinement in small volumes with resonant recirculation, microcavity lasers promise to complement the rise of Si photonics by populating these chips with extreme small size.

 Direct epitaxial integration of III-V optoelectronic devices on Si offers a substantial manufacturing cost and scalability advantage over heterogeneous integration via wafer bonding.

 Optical computing photonic hardware accelarators aims to create faster and more efficient computing systems and artificial intelligence systems.